Benoit-Julien/DashBoard/README.md

 # DashBoard

-This is a DashBoard project, we implement multiple API :
+This is a DashBoard project, we implement fifteen APIs :

 * Weather and Time
-* Top #1 on Youtube
 * RSS Feed
+* Number of fan of an artist
 * Last Imgur picture of a theme
 * Number of person connected on Discord server
 * Last post on subreddit
-* Number of subscribuer on Youtube channel
 * Follow a stock market
+* Google Map route
+* Top #1 on Youtube
+* Number of suscriber on Youtube channel
 * Number of view on a Youtube video
-* Google Map route
 * Last video of a Youtube channel
 * Last commentary of a Youtube video
+* Price of a Steam game
+* Last movie by genre

 ## Run
 ### Sources